facephi/sdk-mobile-documentation/docs/android/Selphi_IAD_Component.md

-# Facial Capture
+# Facial Capture with IAD

 ## 1. Introduction

-Facial capture is performed with the **Selphi Component**.
+Facial capture with video injection attack detection is performed with the **Selphi Component**.

-This component is responsible for capturing a user selfie and extracting the most important facial features.
+This component is responsible for capturing a selfie of the user and extracting their most relevant facial features, incorporating a set of preventive security controls aimed at detecting untrustworthy environments.
 Its main processes are:

 - Internal camera and permission management.
+- Detection of impersonation attempts using manipulated videos or camera feeds.
 - Guided assistance during the user’s facial capture process.
 - Generation of facial templates and the user image.